Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Results

 where $d(\hat{Q},W)$is the chordal distance between subspaces of different dimensions \cite{ye2016schubert}.
 Any other valid distance could also be used.

 In Fig.~\ref{fig:fig2}a, for the Zheng2017 and Macosko2015 datasets (see Section~\ref{sec:methods}) we report the noise reduction for each sparse PCA algorithm as a function of $\gamma / \gamma^*$, where $\gamma^*$ is the optimal sparsity parameter for which criterion Eq.~\ref{criterion_bw} is exactly satisfied.
 The curves collapse satisfactorily across methods, underscoring the generality of criterion Eq.~\ref{criterion_bw}.
-We also observe a sharp performance drop for penalty parameters above $\gamma^*$, illustrating the critical role of the criterion: applying sparse PCA with an overestimated penalty invariably destroys the biological signal.
-As noted earlier, because the inferred eigenspace does not perfectly match the true signal subspace, the criterion is not exact; in practice, selecting $\gamma \simeq 0.6 \gamma^*$ appears to work well across all algorithms.
+We also observe a sharp performance drop for penalty parameters above $\gamma^*$, illustrating the critical role of this criterion: applying sparse PCA with an overestimated penalty invariably destroys the biological signal.
+As noted earlier, because the inferred eigenspace does not perfectly match the true signal subspace, the theoretical criterion is not exact.
+In practice, selecting $\gamma \simeq 0.6 \gamma^*$ appears to work well across all algorithms, and we suggest adopting this empirical criterion when applying sparse PCA.
+Importantly, while this empirical criterion yields near-optimal performance, we also observe in Fig.~\ref{fig:fig2}a that any $\gamma \lesssim \gamma^*$ improves performance over PCA.
 Finally, Fig.~\ref{fig:figSscan} and Fig.~\ref{fig:figSscan_v3} show that these results extend to all seven datasets and remain robust to changes in the set of highly variable genes.

 We also find that applying sparse PCA after gene-wise $z$-scoring leads to a dramatic loss in performance, highlighting the necessity of the biwhitening procedure.
 For the AManPG-based approach, the best results are obtained with elastic net regularization and a large $L_2$ penalty.
 As shown in Fig.~\ref{fig:figSscan_amanpg}, taking the $L_2$ penalty to diverge yields the strongest performance.
 By contrast, applying AManPG with purely $L_1$ regularization consistently underperforms relative to other sparse PCA methods.
-We interpret this as evidence that enforcing sparsity on regression weights, as in AManPG, is fundamentally different from imposing sparsity on loading vectors, even though the unpenalized problems are equivalent—a distinction recently emphasized in \cite{park2024critical}.
+We interpret this as evidence that enforcing sparsity on regression weights, as in AManPG, is fundamentally different from imposing sparsity on loading vectors, even though the unpenalized problems are equivalent, a distinction recently emphasized in \cite{park2024critical}.
+Surprisingly, our naive FISTA implementation for sparse PCA, where principal components are orthogonalized at each iteration using Löwdin’s method \cite{lowdin1970nonorthogonality}, outperforms all other approaches.
+This unexpected success suggests that, despite its heuristic nature, this new sparse PCA method stands as a top competitor among existing approaches.